Periodontal Laser Treatment

 Having this pinpoint accuracy allows us to reach affected areas more efficiently, enabling a more conservative approach.
 This technology makes it possible to target only infected tissue, leaving the surrounding gum tissue untouched and shorter recovery periods following these procedures.

-Laser-Assisted Periodontal Care in Scottsdale
+Dental Laser-Assisted Periodontal Treatment in Scottsdale

 A dental laser is especially beneficial because it clots blood vessels and seals off sensitive tissues from bacteria, eliminating the need for incisions and sutures.